 Limited business experience of book keeping – only ever provided a few jars of honey for

 How to Minimise

-Enrol on a small business course or book keeping course, or check on line for
+Enrol on a small business course or book keeping course, buy a simple on-line software package, or check on line for

 for free, helpful resources.